 Mr Nobody’s Nemo, My So-Called Life’s Jordan, Requiem for a Dream’s Harry and Suicide Squad’s Joker – Jared Leto – battled with drug and alcohol dependency in the past but has been sober for seventeen years now.

-Gary Oldman, arguably the best Dracula of all time, has been sober for twenty years and it hasn’t stopped him being admirably/outrageously frank and foul-mouthed – he once described the Golden Globes as “90 nobodies having a w**k.”
+Gary Oldman, arguably the best Dracula of all time, has been sober for twenty years and it hasn’t stopped him being one of the most admirably/outrageously frank and foul-mouthed of all male celebs – he once described the Golden Globes as “90 nobodies having a w**k.”

 He may have starred in some of the biggest, baddest, gangster films of all time but Al Pacino’s admitted that he doesn’t remember much of the 70’s due to his drinking – so that’s Godfather Part One and Two, Scarecrow, Serpico, Dog day afternoon…all written off to a distant blur.
 Luckily for him, and for the rest of us, he stopped drinking over thirty years ago and has treated us to a few more decades of blockbuster movies and shouty acting as one of our most well-known male celebs.

 Legendary music producer Quincy Jones who, among many other things, produced Michael Jackson’s ‘Thriller’ and ‘Bad’ albums, quit drinking two years ago.
 OK, he might be 84 years old, but he’s said it’s made him feel like he’s 18 again.
 Proving that it’s never too late to shape up!